webplatform/docs-wpd/Implementation_Patterns/index.md

 Finally, templates are great because they allow us to hide some of the ugly guts of setting properties or doing weird table formatting.

+{{TODO | Include links to template documentation }}

 ====Categories====

+Categories are also built into MediaWiki.
+They're used extensively in Wikipedia, for example.
+By default a list of categories a page belongs to is listed at the bottom of the page.

+If you find a category, you can view its documentation (including a page that lists all of the pages in that category) at http://webplatform.org/docs/Category:Foo

+We use categories for a special purpose in our implementation: ''categories are how Semantic Forms knows which form to present to a user to edit the page.''
+If you look at a category's documentation page (for example [[http://webplatform.org/docs/Category:CSS_Properties|//webplatform.org/docs/Category:CSS_Properties]] ) you'll see that it includes markup that specifies which form those pages should use.

+Without markup on a page to specify that it's in a category (and if that category didn't have that markup to wire it to a specific form) then the "Edit with form" button wouldn't do anything.

 ====Forms====

 ====Properties====

+==Other stuff==

+===How everything is wired together===
+===Design Patterns===
+====Sub-forms====
+====Re-usable form components====
+====Table syntax====